sbunatyan/tavrida/docs/source/client.rst

 Client
 ======

-To execute calls from third-part applications use :class:`tavrida.client.RPCClient` object.
+To execute calls from third-party applications use :class:`tavrida.client.RPCClient` object.

 Client parameters
 -----------------